PLANTS AND BENEFICIAL FUNGI

 Press the yellow arrows to move through the stages

-In the laboratory of Cereal Symbiosis (led by Professor Uta Paszkowski) at the Cambridge University Department of Plant Sciences, we are particularly interested in the communication between symbiotic partners (plants and arbuscular mycorrhizal fungi) and mechanisms underpinning nutrient exchange.
-In Cambridge, we collaborate with researchers at the Sainsbury Laboratory.
-We are also part of the Gates Foundation funded international team project called Engineering Nitrogen Symbiosis for Africa (ENSA) led by Professor Giles Oldroyd.
+Our research groups at Cambridge University are particularly interested in the communication between symbiotic partners (plants and arbuscular mycorrhizal fungi) and mechanisms underpinning nutrient exchange.
+In Cambridge, we collaborate with researchers at the Department of Plant Sciences, the Crop Science Centre, and the Sainsbury Laboratory.
 Through these collaborations, we aim to advance our understanding on symbiosis to ensure global food supply.

 We would like to increase the awareness of the importance and diversity of beneficial fungi in our gardens, in crop fields, and in nature.
 As part of a public engagement program funded by the Public Engagement Starter Fund from the University of Cambridge, we hope to engage the visitors of the Cambridge University Botanic Garden with this secret, relatively unexplored world beneath our feet and to make them aware of the importance of beneficial fungi in our natural ecosystem.